Welcome to today's edition of the Rush 24-7 podcast.

 Folks, it was cold.

-It was fifty, fifty-five degrees.
+It was 50, 55 degrees.

 I mean, it was winter time out there in May.

-All this was uh all going on.
+All this was all going on.

-So, and the effects of El Nino, as far as they're concerned, are still happening out there, regardless.
+So, and the effects of El Niño, as far as they're concerned, are still happening out there, regardless.

-State control media is ecstatic.
+State Control Media is ecstatic.

 So I myself am going to make my own hurricane forecast.